cristicmf/dao/docs/Manual.md

 #### Avoiding complexity

 The DAO framework has a clear separation between its different components.
 The `dao-core` library, for example, requires only two contracts to be deployed, Doug and Permission, because that's all it needs.

-This I believe encourages developers (including myself) to write modular code, like they would in any other language.

 #### A note on public and private chains